jazzband/Watson/README.md

 across projects and can be used to generate detailed reports.

-Watson stores everything on your computer, but you can go wild and use [Crick](http://crick.fr) to store your sessions remotely and share it with your coworkers.
+Watson stores everything on your computer, but you can go wild and use [artich.io](https://artich.io/?pk_campaign=GitHubWatson) to store your sessions remotely and share it with your colleagues.

 <p align="center">
   <img src="screenshot.png" alt="Watson"/>